vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 #### Create an agreement with an initial charge

-You can create more complex types of agreements by modifying the parameters in the [`draft an agreement`][draft-agreement-endpoint] endpoint.
+You can create more complex types of agreements by modifying the parameters in [`POST:/agreements`][draft-agreement-endpoint] endpoint.

 1. Send `Draft Agreement - Direct Charge`.
-This demonstrates the addition of an initial charge and a campaign.
+This demonstrates the addition of an initial charge.

    Ctrl+click on the link and complete the authorization.